-We found the pepper mills with a grind size dial on the bottom to be more difficult to operate with wet or messy hands from cooking.
+In our experience, the pepper mills with a grind size dial on the bottom were more difficult to operate with wet or messy hands from cooking.
 Your hands can leave moisture in the area that causes the pepper to clump as it comes out.
-We testers found the Kitchen-GO Grinder to be very hard to hold and grind with greasy hands because the glass jar slipped as we held it.
+The Kitchen-GO Grinder was very hard to hold and grind with greasy hands because the glass jar slipped as we held it.

 The Kuhn Rikon Ceramic is a unique design in that instead of rotating the head or a handle, you ratchet the handle from side to side.
 In terms of hand strength or dexterity, this design was the easiest to operate as it required little effort.
 However, the grind size selector knob is on the bottom, meaning wet or greasy hands will cause the pepper to clump as it comes out unless the area is completely dry and does not have a great variation in grind size.

 When considering the value of a pepper mill, we took into consideration the variety of grind sizes, its construction, and ease of use.

 The Peugeot Paris u'Select is of a similar price to three of the pepper mills we tested.
 Despite costing more than some of the more affordable pepper mills we tested, it has excellent value due to its consistent grind size, overall quality, and ease of use.

 For those looking for a more affordable pepper mill, the Trudeau Seville 10-Inch is a solid choice.
 Its wood construction is easy to grind with and can grind peppercorns finely to semi-coarse.
 We were never able to achieve a true coarse grind with it.

 — Tara Reddinger-Adams